 DEFINITION:

-Probability is the chance that something will happen how likely it is that some event will occur.
+Probability is the chance that something will happen — how likely it is that some event will occur.

 WHAT IT IS USED FOR:

 Probability is used in various areas, such as assessing risks in medical treatment, forecasting weather, what to sell at a discount and when to sell it, determining car insurance rates, determining future commercial and manufacturing construction, in developing other real estate, in municipal planning for such things as placing new roads, and in financial planning at home and in the business world.